 Best for building credit: Possible Finance

 Why Possible Finance stands out: Possible Finance is a payday loan alternative app that allows customers to apply for extra cash using the Possible app on their phone.
-Unlike payday lenders, Possible Finance reports loan payments to the credit bureaus to help customers build credit.
+Unlike payday lenders, Possible Finance reports loan payments to two of the three main credit bureaus to help customers build credit.

 - Repayment terms — Loans are repaid in installments over two months.
 If you’re unable to make a payment, you can reschedule it for up to 29 days after your original due date without penalty.

 - Eligibility requirements — To qualify for a loan through the Possible Finance app, you need a valid driver’s license or state-issued ID.
-You must have a positive bank balance and an income of at least $750.
+You must have a positive bank balance and proof of income in the linked bank account.